7 Konglish K-Beauty Makeup Terms — From Tone-Up Cream (톤업크림) to Shading (섀딩)

 💜 Final Thoughts

-That’s our color makeup Konglish set!
-Now you know what Koreans mean when they say “blusher,” “eye hole,” or “shading.”
-With this guide, you’ll be able to shop K-beauty and follow Korean makeup tutorials without confusion ^^
+That’s our makeup Konglish set!
+Now you’ll understand what Koreans mean when they say “blusher,” “eye hole,” or “shading,” and you’ll know the natural English to use too.
+With this guide, shopping at Olive Young (or following Korean makeup tutorials) will feel much easier — no guessing needed ^^

 With love,